 Engage with History

 Historically an all-female college, The McCelvey Center is home to the Historical Center of York County, the Southern Revolutionary War Institute, and the 500-seat Lowry Family Theater.
-Known for the incredible acoustics, you can catch the Southern Sound Concert Series, presented by the Culture and Heritage Museums.
+Known for its incredible acoustics, you can catch the Southern Sound Concert Series, presented by the Culture and Heritage Museums.

-Photo by Jessica Turner
+Have fun with the KidsPhoto by Jessica Turner

-Shop 'till You Drop
+Shop 'till You Drop on Congress Street

 Whether you're a casual reader or a devoted bookworm, you've got to check out Books-4-Ewe!
-Specializing in unique used and rare books, this quaint little book shop has something for everyone.
+Specializing in unique, used, and rare books, this quaint little bookshop has something for everyone.

 Fuel up at Local Joints

-Visit the Farms
+Fun on the Farms